SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/send.md

 5. Click in the **Language** field to choose which language to send the quote in.

-6. If your quote contains alternatives, you can select **Use favourite alternative only** to include only this alternative.
+6. If your quote contains alternatives, you can select **Use favorite alternative only** to include only this alternative.
 Otherwise all alternatives are included in the quote.

 7. In the **Publish** field, choose one of the following:
     * **Send as email and archive as PDF**.
 You must choose an email template in the list.